nivertech/birdeater/README.md

 });
 ```

-I find that Node.js coupled with JQuery works great for building website crawlers.
+I find that Node.js, coupled with JQuery, works great for building website crawlers.